Morpheuslabs-io/waves-escrow-dapp-sample/README.md

 ### Retrieve Info of Genesis Account

-Then, Open Wave BlockChain Ops on ML BPaaS and click on retrieve button to get genesis account info, copy "seed" info for later usage.
+Then, Open Waves private network from BlockChain Ops on ML BPaaS and click on retrieve button to get genesis account info, copy "seed" info for later usage.
 <img src="img/blockchainInfo.png" alt="Blockchain Info"/>

 ### Connect Ride IDE to Private Waves Node on ML BPaaS